-UAD-2 Powered Plug-Ins Basics & FAQ
+UAD Plug-Ins Basics & FAQ

-For starters, UAD-2 Powered Plug-Ins offer warm sonic qualities and character not found in other VST / AU / RTAS plug-ins.
+For starters, UAD-2 plug-ins offer the true sound of analog, full of warmth, character, and tone — qualities not found in other plug-ins.
 Our software engineering group includes some of the world’s leading DSP authorities — including PhD-level scientists from Stanford, MIT, and Cambridge — who undertake thorough physical modeling of classic audio hardware.
 This process means that we essentially “rebuild” classic analog gear in the digital world.

 Why don’t I just buy a more powerful computer?

 Well, that depends on what you’re trying to accomplish.
 If you need to bolster the overall power and performance of your system, then a new computer is certainly a good solution.
 However, if you’re specifically looking to maximize your music productions, adding a UAD-2 DSP Accelerator will help in two major ways.

 First, the UAD-2 Powered Plug-Ins Platform offers an integrated solution — the software and hardware are specifically tailored for one another to provide optimum performance and reliability for audio plug-ins.
 Secondly, because of their high-quality design, UAD Powered Plug-Ins are very demanding in terms of processing power.
 Some of our newest, most complex plug-ins, would drag a typical host computer to its knees after only a handful of instances.

 Will a UAD Accelerator work with my computer?

 UAD-2 Accelerators work with Mac or Windows systems and are available in Thunderbolt, USB, PCIe, or FireWire format.
 Plus, UAD plug-ins can be used in any VST, AU, or AAX-compatible DAW, including UA's LUNA Recording System, Logic Pro X, Pro Tools, Cubase, Nuendo, Ableton Live, and others.